How to Stay Calm During Toddler Meltdowns When You Feel Triggered

 “Let’s tidy up together.”

-“Can you help me put these toys away?”
+“Can you help me carry this?”

 Validate Emotions Before Redirecting